iTwin/itwinjs-core/core/ecschema-metadata/README.md

-# ECJs
+# ECSchema Metadata

-ECJs provides an API to work with EC metadata in Javascript (build using Typescript).
+ECSchema Metadata provides an API to work with EC metadata in Javascript (build using Typescript).

 ## Getting Started